yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 ### Select Cluster Type

-Use the free cluster to get started with YugabyteDB.
-Although it's not suitable for production workloads, the free cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB, including:
+Use a free cluster to get started with YugabyteDB.
+Although it's not suitable for production workloads, a free cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB, including:

 - Single node
 - Up to 2 vCPUs and 10 GB of storage, depending on the cloud provider